 The most common symptom: a quivering or fluttering heartbeat

-Atrial fibrillation (AF) is the most common type of irregular heartbeat.
+Atrial fibrillation (AFib) is the most common type of irregular heartbeat.
 The abnormal firing of electrical impulses causes the atria (the top chambers in the heart) to quiver (or fibrillate).
 View an animation of atrial fibrillation.

 Additional common symptoms of atrial fibrillation